Why Was The Roman Empire Divided Geographically

 Comprehensive Overview

-The geographical division of the Roman Empire is a pivotal moment in history, marking the end of a unified superpower and the beginning of distinct Western and Eastern trajectories.
+The geographical division of the Roman Empire is a critical moment in history, marking the end of a unified superpower and the beginning of distinct Western and Eastern trajectories.
 To fully grasp why this split occurred, we need to explore the underlying factors that contributed to the empire's fragmentation.

 Size and Administrative Overload